wp-plugins/woocommerce-multilingual/readme.txt

 1. Translation controls for products
 2. Product categories translations
+3. Multiple currencies

 == Changelog ==

+= 3.4.3 =
+* Bug fixed: Incorrect decimal separator for prices on WordPress admin
+* Bug fixed: ‘Insert link’ button not working on products translator interface.
+* Bug fixed: Switching currency after adding to cart was adding an additional item
+* Bug fixed: Review setting not preserved on translation of variable product
+* Bug fixed: “Visible on the products page” option for product attributes was still selectable for product translation.
+* Bug fixed: Translation status icon not updated on products translator page
+* Bug fixed: Shipping rate was lost when WPML is activated
+* Bug fixed: WooCommerce ‘sort by’ links going to blog not products
+* Bug fixed: Option to select currency position was missing immediately after a new currency was added

 = 3.4.2 =
 * Accommodated taxonomy translation changes in WPML